 - A social profile is disconnected or reconnected within a selected time frame.
 Because data collection stops when a social profile is disconnected, the data for that time frame may be incomplete.
 If troubleshooting this warning, ensure you check data for the selected time frame and, if applicable, the comparison time frame.

-- You've selected too many sources to load into your report.
-For a full report, export or schedule an email export.
+- If you've selected to load more than 500 accounts per social network into your report, some tiles in your report will include a partial data set.
+For a full report that includes all of the accounts you selected, export or schedule an email export.
 See Export or schedule an export of Analytics data.

 If an account is disconnected, then reconnected, old data will be accessible.
 Data is not collected and therefore not displayed for the period of time that the account was disconnected.